Insights Compliance

 Third, that the licensee had an adequate level of resources relative to the activity: enough qualified full-time employees (whether directly employed or adequately outsourced), adequate physical premises in the UAE, and adequate operating expenditure in the UAE.

 The word “adequate” did the heavy lifting, because it was proportionate to the activity rather than an absolute threshold.
 A modest activity needed modest substance; a large one needed more.
-Certain activities carried variations — a pure holding company faced a reduced substance test, while a high-risk intellectual property business could face a heightened test with a rebuttable presumption of failure.
+Certain activities carried variations — a pure holding company faced a reduced substance test (explained in our guide to ESR for holding companies in the UAE), while a high-risk intellectual property business could face a heightened test with a rebuttable presumption of failure.
 All of it had to reconcile back to the numbers in the accounts, which is why the licensees with clean, current bookkeeping filed the report almost as a by-product, and the ones with backlog books found it genuinely painful.

 Why nothing new is due for 2023 onward

 Here is the part that genuinely does provide relief.
-For financial years starting on or after 1 January 2023, the Economic Substance Regulations no longer apply.
+For financial years ending after 31 December 2022, the Economic Substance Regulations no longer apply.
 There is no ESR notification to file and no Economic Substance Report to prepare for those periods.
 The recurring annual cycle that ran through the covered years has ended.

 This is a real and permanent change, not a temporary pause.
-If your financial year began on or after that date, ESR is simply not a filing you need to think about for that year.
+If your financial year ended after that date, ESR is simply not a filing you need to think about for that year.
 The obligation attached only to the financial years the regime covered — broadly FY2019 through FY2022 — and it ended cleanly after that.

 But — and this is the point the “it’s cancelled” reaction misses — the end of the regime going forward does nothing to the obligations that already crystallised for the years it did apply.
 Those historical filings were due, they were assessable, and their penalties remain enforceable.
 The regime stopping is not the same as the past being wiped.
 A business can be fully outside ESR for 2023 and every year after, and still have an open, penalty-bearing problem sitting in its FY2020 file.